heathhenley/AOC/2015/README.md

 would hit a wall with a larger input and would have to be rewritten to be iterative again.
 Wish I had thought of that first as it's much nicer and was a bit easier to debug.

+### Day 8: Matchsticks
+This was straight forward - got python done in a few minutes and then took a while to get go working, just because I'm not familiar with regexp, escaping, etc, in go yet.
+Python you can also eval the string in the first part to get the printed version, so it was a little easier to fly through that part in python.
+In go I just actually replaced the necessary characters and then took the differences.